Hakeemmidan/Jewely/README.md

 7. navigate to `http://localhost:3000` to view application

-## Noticable Features / How to use
+## Noticeable Features / How to use
 #### Product CRUD (Create, Read, Update, Delete)
 ##### Create
 1. After signing up / logging in, go to "Sell on Jewely" on top right of header